-- (b) Any Senator may explain that Senator's vote on any bill that day by obtaining permission of the Presiding Officer after the final vote is taken.
-No more than three minutes shall be consumed in such explanation. - (c) Questions of personal privilege and explanations of vote shall be the last orders of the Senate's business that day.

-- RULE 17.
-General decorum. (a) Male Senators and male visitors shall not wear any head covering in the Senate Chamber while the Senate is in session, unless one's religion requires his head to be covered.
-All persons on the Senate floor while the Senate is in session shall be dressed in business attire, including coat and tie for men. - (b) No derogatory remark reflecting personally upon any Senator shall be in order upon the floor of the Senate unless preceded by a motion or resolution of censure. - (c) When the Presiding Officer is putting a question, or a division by counting is in progress, no Senator shall walk out of or across the Chamber, nor when a Senator is speaking, pass between that Senator and the Presiding Officer. - (d) When a motion to adjourn or for recess is affirmatively determined, no member or officer shall leave that member or officer's place until adjournment or recess is declared by the Presiding Officer. - (e) Smoking shall not be allowed in the Senate Chamber. - (f) No remark soliciting the donation of funds for the support of any person or organization shall be in order upon the floor of the Senate, unless the remark has some relevance to a bill or resolution before the body.
+- (b) A Moment of Personal Privilege may not be used to explain a vote, debate a bill, or in any way disrupt the regular business of the Senate, nor shall such opportunities be used to solicit support or sponsors for any bill.
+The Presiding Officer shall determine if the question raised is one of privilege and shall, without the point of order being raised, enforce this rule, subject to an appeal to the Chairman of the Committee on Rules and Operations of the Senate whose decision may be appealed to the Senate by any Senator, on which appeal no member shall speak more than once unless by leave of the Senate.
+A two-thirds vote of the membership of the Senate present and voting is necessary to sustain any appeal from the ruling of the Chairman of the Committee on Rules and Operations of the Senate. - RULE 15.2.
+Explanation of vote.
+Any Senator may explain that Senator's vote on any bill that day by obtaining permission of the Presiding Officer for that purpose.
+No more than three minutes shall be consumed in such explanation. - RULE 16.
+Final orders of business.
+Senatorial Statements, Moments of Personal Privilege, and explanations of votes shall be the last orders of the Senate's business that day and explanations of votes shall be made after the final vote has been taken. - RULE 17.
+General decorum. (a) Male Senators and male visitors shall not wear any head covering in the Senate Chamber while the Senate is in session, unless his religion requires his head to be covered.
+All persons on the Senate floor while the Senate is in session shall be dressed in business attire, including coat and tie for men. - (b) No derogatory remark reflecting personally upon any Senator or Senators shall be in order upon the floor of the Senate unless preceded by a motion or resolution of censure. - (c) When the Presiding Officer is putting a question, or a division by counting is in progress, no Senator shall walk out of or across the Chamber, nor when a Senator is speaking, pass between that Senator and the Presiding Officer. - (d) When a motion to adjourn or for recess is affirmatively determined, no member or officer shall leave that member or officer's place until adjournment or recess is declared by the Presiding Officer. - (e) Smoking shall not be allowed in the Senate Chamber. - (f) No remark soliciting the donation of funds for the support of any person or organization shall be in order upon the floor of the Senate, unless the remark has some relevance to a bill or resolution before the body.
 No article of any kind soliciting business or donations may be placed by any person anywhere in the Senate Chamber or in any Senate office. - (g) The President Pro Tempore may authorize and provide for the broadcasting of Senate sessions via television or Internet. - (h) Reading of newspapers, magazines, periodicals, or books shall not be permitted while the Senate is in session.
-This rule does not prohibit the use of electronic devices, the use of quotations during debate or for personal privilege. - (i) The operation of: - a.
-Vocal wireless communication devices, or - b.
-Any other electronic devices whose sound cannot be muted, are prohibited on the floor or in the gallery while the Senate is in session.
+This rule does not prohibit the use of electronic devices, the use of quotations during debate or for personal privilege. - (i) The operation of electronic devices whose sound cannot be muted is prohibited on the floor or in the gallery while the Senate is in session.